agparker/prime_client_server/README.md

 ==Notes==

 The project is functional but unit testing is incomplete.
 I just didn't have enough free time available.
-Sorry.
 The client/server "determine if prime" functionality is all there (if a little bare bones).
 I used the ZeroMQ destributed messaging library because it's just about the coolest thing ever.
 It's overkill here but this was a good excuse to play with it and I'd use it again.